WebCLAP/wclap-host-cpp/README.md

 # WCLAP C++ helpers

-This repo contains WCLAP C++ headers (translated from the CLAP headers) as well as some helpers
+This repo contains WCLAP C++ headers (translated from the CLAP headers) as well as some helper classes.

 ## C++ API